-- IBM Worklight provides a WL.Logger object that you use to print log messages to the log for the environment used. - Two of its methods are: WL.Logger.debug() and WL.Logger.error() - WL.Logger.debug() and WL.Logger.error() APIs are multiplatform: the output destination changes according to the platform on which that application runs on - for example: - Developer console when it is running on a desktop browser - LogCat when it is running on Android device - Visual Studio Output when it is running on a Windows Phone device and Windows 8 Apps - Xcode console when it is running on an iOS device - WL.Logger contains more methods.
-See the "WL.Logger methods" topic in the IBM Worklight user documentation.
+- IBM Worklight provides a WL.Logger object that you use to print log messages to the log for the environment used. - Two of its methods are WL.Logger.debug() and WL.Logger.error(). - The WL.Logger.debug() and WL.Logger.error() APIs are multiplatform.
+The output destination changes according to the platform on which that application runs on: - Developer console when it is running on a desktop browser - LogCat when it is running on Android device - Visual Studio Output when it is running on a Windows Phone 8 device and Windows 8 Apps - Xcode console when it is running on an iOS device - WL.Logger contains more methods.
+See the Class WL.Logger topic in the IBM Worklight user documentation at http://pic.dhe.ibm.com/infocenter/wrklight/v6r1m0/topic/com.ibm.worklight.api ref.doc/html/refjavascript-client/html/WL.Logger.html.